 Canon 70D versus Canon 60D

-The Canon EOS 70D and the Canon EOS 60D are two enthusiast cameras that were announced, respectively, in July 2013 and August 2010.
+The Canon EOS 70D and the Canon EOS 60D are two enthusiast cameras that were officially introduced, respectively, in July 2013 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 70D has a resolution of 20 megapixel, whereas the 60D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is somewhat larger (6 percent) than the Canon 70D.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.